 This assessment also allows the identification, inter alia, of competencies and skills that the Board should consider if and when a new director will be added to the Board.
-In fiscal 2015, with a view of identifying a suitable pool of candidates for nomination or appointment over time, the Company's external advisors helped in the preparation of a list of potential candidates based on the skills sought and requirements established, including as to diversity, as well as their interest, availability and suitability.
+In fiscal 2016, with a view of identifying a suitable pool of candidates for nomination or appointment over time, the Company's external advisors helped in the preparation of a list of potential candidates based on the skills sought and requirements established, including as to diversity, as well as their interest, availability and suitability.
 Interviews were also conducted by a designated member of the Corporate Governance and HR Committee, and by the Vice Chairman of the Board.
+A recommendation was thereafter made to the Corporate Governance and HR Committee, which then reviewed the candidacy of certain individuals.
+Following the Corporate Governance and HR Committee's recommendation to the Board, Ms. Kinsley joined the Board on November 5, 2015.
+Following Ms. Saputo and Mr. Bourgie's decision to not renew their mandates as directors, the Corporate Governance and HR Committee recommended Ms. Diane Nyisztor and Ms. Franziska Ruf to the Board.
+For more information, see the section entitled "Election of Directors".